Prompt Library · 36 prompts

 - Headline/hook (the first 3 seconds / the headline)

-- Brief description of the content (2-3 sentences)
+- Short description of the content (2-3 sentences)

 - Format (short video, carousel, text post, etc.)